Pinched Nerve Diagnosis and Treatments in Central New Jersey

 What to Expect Following Treatment

 Most patients are able to recover from a pinched nerve with a combination of rest and non-operative treatment options within a few days or weeks.
-However, if your doctor recommends a surgical option, like the endoscopic discectomy performed by the specialists at Metropolitan Pain and Spine Institute, you can usually expect a short recovery time.
+However, if your doctor recommends a surgical option, like the endoscopic discectomy performed by the specialists at Spine INA, you can usually expect a short recovery time.

 How Long Is Recovery After an Endoscopic Discectomy?